YuichiNukiyama/vscode-preview-server/README.md

 This extension contributes the following settings:

 * `previewServer.port`: Port number of the Web Server.
 Default setting is *8080*.
+* `previewServer.proxy`: Set proxy.
+This is usefull when execute web app on another web server.
+Default setting is *""*.
 * `previewServer.sync`: Whether synchronized or not.
 Default setting is *true*.

 ## Known Issues